bschrag620/fixture_record/README.md

   author_id: 49
 ```

+### Through Associations
+`FixtureRecord` will automatically attempt to infill any missing associations when an association utilizes a `through` option.

 ### FixtureRecord::Naming
 There might be instances where a record was used for a particular test fixture and you want to use this same record again for a different test case but want to keep the data isolated. `FixtureRecord::Naming` (automatically included with FixtureRecord) provides`fixture_record_prefix` and `fixture_record_suffix`.
 These values are propagated to the associated records when calling `to_test_fixture`.
 ```ruby